-They are made of pleated wax-treated paper or pleated foil.
+They are generally single-use, disposable items made of pleated wax-treated paper or pleated foil.
 You can also get reusable ones made from silicone.
 They are sold stacked in a box.
 The foil ones are stacked separated by paper muffin cups.
 The package directions often say to discard these paper ones, but many people use them anyway.
 Household-size boxes contain 25 or 50 of them.
-Commercially, of course, cases will often hold around 10,000 of them.
+Commercially, of course, cases will often hold up to around 10,000 of them.

 Light patterns on a white background might not show up well if your batter is also a light coloured one.

 Baking cups are also used for making caramel apples in (for standing the apples up in them.)

 You can get baking cups that are certified kosher.